-The 6490-I sensor head uses a uses a compact, triple-aperture optical system to measure precipitation.
+The sensor head uses a uses a compact, triple-aperture optical system to measure both precipitation and visibility.

 The sensor head frame is an all-aluminum, welded design.
 The small box (TX) is the transmitter unit and contains an infrared diode and lens with dual heaters.
 The large box (RX) contains two independent receiver sections, each consisting of a photo diode, a lens with dual heaters, and preamplifier electronics.
 These two sections operate independently.
+The first receiver detects present weather (in-beam) and the second receiver detects visibility (off-axis).
 A small panel is attached to the sensor arm to block stray transmitter light from entering the off-axis receiver.
 The generated signals are sent to a Digital Signal Processor board located behind the receivers.